richek/mrDatabase/README.md

 This command does exactly the same thing as the "get" command, except it also removes each retrieved object from the database.

-#### load, dump, log, getInfo, rescan, shutdown
+#### create, import, export, dump, log, getInfo, rescan, shutdown

 These commands are available only in the admin client.

+#### create

+This command creates a new empty database and executes a "rescan" command.
+If applied to an existing database, it has no effect except changing the database file timestamp.

-#### load
+#### import

-This command creates a new database and loads objects into a new or existing database.
-It requires a dbName and an optional argument, which can be anything.
-Only its presence or absence is significant.
+This command executes a "create" command and imports objects into the database.

-If the optional argument is present, the load command expects "dbName.csv" to be a tab-separated csv file, and "dbName.keys" to be a file of keys that correspond to the fields of each line of the csv file.
-Each line of the csv file contains the values of one object, and each line of the keys file contains one key.
+The import command expects "dbName.csv" to be a tab-separated csv file.
+Each line of the csv file contains the tab-separated values of one object.
+The first line contains the tab-separated keys that correspond to the values in subsequent lines.

-If the optional argument is absent, the load command expects "dbName.txt" to be a list of JSON objects to load into the database.
-Each line of the text file must be a single JSON object or an array of JSON objects.
+#### export

+This command exports the database to a tab-separated csv file.
+Each line of the csv file contains the tab-separated values of one object.
+The first line contains the tab-separated keys that correspond to the values in subsequent lines.

 #### dump

 This command returns the entire specified database to the client.
-It is intended to be a development tool.
+It is provided as a development tool.

 #### log